 Cross-Channel Attribution Without Walled Gardens

 The walled garden problem in advertising measurement is well documented.
 Google measures Google.
 Meta measures Meta.
 Amazon measures Amazon.
-Each platform has sophisticated attribution tools — and none of them have any incentive to provide an honest, cross-platform view of what's actually driving results.
-For brands spending across CTV, social, display, search, and out-of-home, this creates a measurement gap that can cost millions in misallocated media spend.
-The ANA's programmatic media transparency study and the MRC cross-media audience measurement framework both document the same pattern: without an independent data layer, every channel takes credit for the same conversion and the brand has no way to arbitrate.
-GSDSI's Euclidean Feed was built to be that independent layer.
+Each platform has sophisticated attribution tools — and none has an incentive to provide an honest, cross-platform view of what actually drives results.
+For brands spending across CTV, social, display, search, and out-of-home, that gap can cost millions in misallocated media spend.
+The ANA programmatic transparency study and the MRC cross-media framework both document the same pattern: without an independent data layer, every channel takes credit for the same conversion.
+GSDSI's Euclidean Feed was built to be that independent layer — deterministic linkage across CTV ACR, MAID identity, and mobility outcomes.

 Key Takeaways